 Chemical catalyst is the foreign substance in chemical kinetics which enhances the speed of the chemical reaction itself remaining unaltered in mass and chemical composition.
 Therefore, catalysts can speed up the rate reaction without effect on the equilibrium.
 For example, oxidizing carbon monoxide to dioxide in presence of nitric oxide speeds up the rate.
 Hence Le Chatelier principle suggested that the reaction proceeds by lowering the activation energy to reach equilibrium quickly.

 Sometimes a small quantity of foreign substances inhabits the reaction rate.
 These are called catalyst poison.
 In some cases, the poisons may form definite chemical compounds with catalyst atoms.
-For example, small quantity of arsenic destroys the catalytic activity of the platinum element by forming platinum arsenide in the sulfuric acid manufacture process.
+For example, the small quantity of arsenic destroys the catalytic activity of the platinum element by forming platinum arsenide in the sulfuric acid manufacture process.

 Question: What happens to the vapour pressure of a liquid, when a nonvolatile solute dissolved in it according to the Le Chatelier principle?

 Answer: The pure solution, the mole faction x1 = 1.
 When the non-volatile solute added to the solvent the mole fraction of the solvent changes 1 to ㄑ1.
 Therefore, to reduce these effects, according to the Le Chatelier principle the solvent is less vaporized.
 This leads to a lowering of the vapour pressure.

 Conclusions of Le Chatelier’s principle

 - Similarly, if the fixed quantity of the heat supplied to the non-reacting system temperature of corresponding increases.
 The heat supplied does not increase the temperature so much.
 Since the equilibrium shift to the higher enthalpy or free energy side.
 This shift of equilibrium makes the heat much higher than the non-reactive system.
 Since the reacting system chosen as a heat storage medium by Le Chatelier principle.